 We use several reoccurring phases at Build Your Library.
-If you have purchased one of our new Family Reading crates, you will find them printed on the sides of the box.
+If you have purchased one of our Family Reading crates, you will find them printed on the sides of the box.
 “Read everyday.”
 “I love books.”
-Our catch phrase “Building young minds, One book at a time…” Even our name “Build Your Library” implies a two-fold reading themed meaning, building your home library by filling in with good literature and building a vast library of personal knowledge in the heads of your children.
+Our catch phrase “Building young minds, One book at a time.”
+Even our name “Build Your Library” implies a two-fold reading themed meaning, building your home library by filling in with good literature and building a vast library of personal knowledge in the heads of your children.

 With each curriculum level of Build Your Library, you and your child will read dozens of assigned books from the topics covered throughout the year.
 But it doesn’t have to stop there.
 Many times you will find that your children will long to delve deeper into a particular subject matter.
 Which is one of the best things about homeschooling your child, the flexibility and time to do just that!

-Just like you probably have favorite authors, perhaps Stephen King, Neil Gaiman or George R.R.
-Martin, and you read as many of their books as you can get your hands on… the same can be true for your children.
+Just like you probably have favorite authors, perhaps Stephen King, Neil Gaiman, or George R.R.
+Martin, and you read as many of their books as you can get your hands on.
+The same can be true for your children.
 If you read an assigned book that your child particularly likes, look up additional works by the same author, just for fun.
 One of our favorite authors is Kate DiCamillo, and we use The Tale of Despereaux in BYL Level 1, The Miraculous Journey of Edward Tulane in Level 2 and Because of Winn-Dixie in Level 4.
 But I’m sure your local public library has several other of her wonderful works available to check out, such as Flora & Ulysses or The Tiger Rising.

 Another favorite author in our house is Roald Dahl.
 His books are delightfully silly and thought provoking.
 You’ll read Charlie and the Chocolate Factory in BYL Level 1, and from there you might want to check out Matilda, James and the Giant Peach, The Twits, or The Witches.
 Anytime a book seems to particularly speak to your child, search out more of that author’s work.
 They may discover another new favorite!

 There are several fascinating time periods that get too briefly covered throughout your children’s years of schooling.
 The ones that pique the most interest make wonderful segues into inspiring further research.
-We have found many popular time periods throughout our homeschooling studies that our children just begged to be covered more thoroughly.
+We have found many popular time periods throughout our homeschooling studies.
+Many that our children just begged to be covered more thoroughly.